 The reproductive justice movement has evolved over the last few decades in response to the injustices of the day.
 Today, reproductive justice is part of a larger social justice movement to dismantle racism and injustice within our societal systems.
-It is clear we have reached a boiling point in this country, as evidenced by the sheer size and power of the current Black Lives Matter movement, which is arguably the largest social justice movement in the history of the United States.
+It is clear we have reached a boiling point in this country, as evidenced by the sheer size and power of the Black Lives Matter movement, which is arguably the largest social justice movement in the history of the United States.

 You’ve mentioned that racism in reproductive health can impact access, physician bias, and medical mistrust.
 Can you elaborate?

 Access, physician bias, and medical mistrust are all interconnected and drive poorer health status for women of color.
 Overt and covert racism are the root causes behind these issues, and operate in very complex ways — within our systems and ourselves — to create the health disparities that we see today.

 Access to quality care is primarily driven by insurance status.
 Uninsured or underinsured individuals may delay preventative care services or delay seeking treatment when care is needed.
 Insurance status is also intricately tied to other social determinants of health that influence health outcomes like race, educational attainment, and employment status.
 Access to care is also determined by proximity to a health system that can provide needed services.